opendroid-project/docs/wiki/Crave_Devspace.md

 part](/wiki/Crave_Devspace#setting-up-the-project)
 after setting up tmux

+For menu, swipe from the middle of the left side of your phone.
+If you're on a computer/have access to a keyboard, press `Ctrl+Alt+Shift`.
+This menu allows you to customize the terminal, and switch input method, like phone keyboard instead of emulated one.

+Crave RAS is built upon [Apache Guacamole](https://guacamole.apache.org/)

 ### How to Prepare Environment

 2. Now open up your browser again and navigate back to foss.crave.io